ucan-wg/invocation/README.md

 ### 2.2.1 Instruction

-An [Instruction] is like a deferred function application: a request to perform some action on a resource with specific input.
+An [Instruction] is like a deferred function application: a description of an action on a resource with specific input.

 ### 2.2.2 Task